nsgirish/JS_ReduxStoreImpl/README.md

-# Implementation of Redux store with combined reducers
+# Implementation of Redux like store using Vanilla Javascript with combined reducers

 ## Summary:
 A simple implmenation of redux like data store providing functionality to initialize state, return current store state, execute actions